kubesimplify/website/README.md

 <h1>Contributing Guidelines: </h1>

 We're a warm and welcoming community of open source contributors.
 Please join.
 All types of contributions are welcome.
 Be sure to read the Kubesimplify <a href="https://github.com/kubesimplify/website/blob/main/CONTRIBUTION.md">Contribution.md</a> for a tour of resources available to you and how to get started.
-Kubesimplify's new website.
-This codebase is what runs on [Kubesimplify](https://kubesimplify.github.io/website/).
+This is the source code of the official [Kubesimplify's website](https://kubesimplify.github.io/website/).

 For new developers getting started, here are some instructions to follow:
 Fork the repo by clicking the fork button.
 This will clone the repo in your account, changes done here will be shown in the main repo.